Partition (2007 film)

-Partition is a 2007 English-language period film directed by Vic Sarin, written by Patricia Finn and Vic Sarin, and starring Jimi Mistry and Kristin Kreuk.
+Partition is a 2007 English-language period film directed by Vic Sarin, written by Patricia Finn and Vic Sarin, and starring Jimi Mistry, Irrfan Khan and Kristin Kreuk.
 The film is set in 1947, based on the Partition of India and was partially shot in Kamloops, British Columbia, Canada.

-Determined to leave the ravages of war behind, 38-year-old Gian Singh (Jimi Mistry) resigns from the British Indian Army to a quiet life.
-His world is soon thrown in turmoil when he finds himself responsible for the life of a 17-year-old Muslim girl separated from her family and traumatised by the conflict of the Partition of India.
-Resisting all the taboos of religious divide, Gian finds himself slowly falling in love with the vulnerable Naseem (Kristin Kreuk).

 Plot

 Gian Singh is a Sikh who goes off to war in the British Indian Army with his two best friends Andrew and Avtar.
 The three are being seen off by Andrew's sister Margaret and Walter.
 Gian promises to look after Andrew only to resign after Andrew is killed.
 Gian is tortured by the guilt of not being able to save Andrew.
 The young Muslim woman Naseem (Kristin Kreuk) is separated from her family in riots and unaware that her father has been killed, hides in hope that the Sikh mobs won't find her.

 Gian finds Naseem in the woods, having just returned to his home town near the Pakistani border.
 Their efforts to hide are foiled; Naseem and Gian are forced to bargain for Naseem's life with money.
 The townspeople, although initially resenting her presence, begin to accept Naseem, and it seems that the bad parts of their lives have faded away until night when both Naseem and Gian suffer from tortured visions of their past.
 These visions ultimately unite the two and they get married and have a son they call Vijay.

 In love, the world seems perfect until Margaret shows up on Gian's doorstep with news that Naseem's family has been found in Pakistan.
 Naseem leaves to see them in Pakistan.
 She is to return in a month but does not arrive.
 Her two brothers, discovering her marriage to a Sikh, lock her up in her room and forbid her to ever return to India.
 Akbar, the eldest, is particularly stubborn, and vows to keep her away from her husband at all costs.
 Gian, tired of waiting, sets off on a trip to Pakistan to retrieve Naseem.
 He disguises himself as a Muslim, cutting off his hair and donning a Kofi.
 Even with the disguise he has to sneak across the border as his papers are not sufficient.